MikeWoodward/English-Football-Forecasting/1 Data downloads/readme.md

 The Python files in each folder are numbered in order of execution, so run file 1_ followed by file 2_ etc. The Python files are broken down into steps:

 * Download.
 This is often scraping different web pages and can be a time costly process.
+For some sources, it can take several days to downlaod all the data.
 * Process.
 Consolidates any downloaded data.
 * Cleanse.
 Cleans data ready for use in teh Data Preparation step.

 The exact steps and numbering will depend on the data sources.

+# Batch processing

+I've consolidated the processing and cleaning steps into a batch file called process.sh.
+The download steps are too time intenive for this process to work.